-FIFA, a privately owned entity headquartered in Switzerland, founded in 1904 and employing approximately 3,780 individuals, reported $482.7M in revenue as of 2024.
-Functioning as a tier 1 media tech buyer, the organization serves as the world's governing body for professional football and manages the rights for the World Cup.
+FIFA, a privately owned entity headquartered in Switzerland, founded in 1904, operates with approximately 3,780 employees and reported $482.7M in revenue as of 2024.
+As a tier 1 media tech buyer, the organization primarily focuses on spectator sports, functioning as the world's governing body for professional football and managing the rights for the World Cup.

 2024 Revenue